Run Amok Combat Robotics

 Unequal Motor Start-up:

 FS-i6 subtrim display The FS-i6 Subtrim function adjusts the center positions of individual receiver outputs.
 Each side of a dual motor controller mixed to a single transmitter stick can be individually adjusted so that both sides power up together rather than one side turning on first.
+This technique works only with transmitter mixing.

 To set subtrim: prop the drive wheels off the ground and push the throttle forward slowly 'til motors on one side just start to turn.
 Select the receiver channel controlling motors on the side not yet turning (usually: left is Ch1, right is Ch2) and adjust the 'Subtrim' setting until the drives on both sides of the robot turn at the same slow rate and direction.